The 7 Best Single Serve Coffee Makers of 2020

-In addition to the variety of sizes and styles available, many brewers in the single serve category provide other convenient features and options.
+In addition to the variety of sizes and styles available, some of the best single serve coffee makers provide other convenient features and options.

 Some have a clock and allow you to program a delayed brew.
 Some have different options for brewing, including a hot water mode in case you’d like to make tea or hot cocoa.

 Others keep the operation simple, where pushing a single button gets your coffee brewing quickly.

 The initial investment in a single cup coffee maker is typically somewhere between a standard drip maker and a mid-range espresso machine.
 Most are on the lower end of that spectrum, however, and their price can easily be recouped if you’re making more coffee at home instead of at the coffee shop.